LynneMutwiri/Credit_Worthiness_of_Small_Businesses/README.md

 # Predicting Credit-Worthiness of Small Businesses

-A project that classifies loan applications of small businesses as either approved or not approved.
+This task was aimed at building a loan approval classifier that predicts whether or not a loan application will be approved or not, based on the business' financial and credit history.

-#### Case study of small businesses supported by the U.S. Small Business Administration(SBA)
+#### Case study of businesses supported by the U.S. Small Business Administration(SBA)